 |Taxable (taxed)||Income Stream||0%|

-|Taxable (untaxed)||Income Stream||Lower of Marginal Tax Rate and 17% (up to untaxed cap plan)|
+|Taxable (untaxed)||Lump Sum||Lower of Marginal Tax Rate and 17% (up to untaxed cap plan)|

+The age that you can access your superannuation will help determine the best age to retire in Australia.
+The preservation age calculator below shows your superannuation preservation age, which is the earliest age that you can access your super.
 Depending on your employment status, your access to super may be limited, even if you have reached your preservation age.

 Best Time to Retire for Tax Purposes Conclusion

-|Share Dividend Franking Credits||Tax already paid on the some or all of the dividend by them company meaning you receive a tax credit for the tax already paid|
+|Share Dividend Franking Credits||Tax already paid on the some or all of the dividend by the company – meaning you receive a tax credit for the tax already paid|

 |SAPTO||A tax offset for seniors and pensioners to reduce tax that would otherwise be payable|

-|Super Pension Income Offset||A tax offset equal to 15% of the taxable (taxed) element while under age 55|
+|Super Pension Income Offset||A tax offset equal to 15% of the taxable (taxed) element while under age 60|

-|Low Rate Cap Amount||Allows lump sum super withdrawals to be tax free on the taxable (taxed) element while under age 55 – up to the indexed lifetime cap amount|
+|Low Rate Cap Amount||Allows lump sum super withdrawals to be tax free on the taxable (taxed) element while under age 60 – up to the indexed lifetime cap amount|

 Hopefully this has helped you determine the best time to retire for tax purposes in Australia.